The Weekly Update

 Kirklees Recovery and Wellbeing College – Mirfield

-Covid restrictions – now changed and relaxed at the College
+Covid restrictions have changed again and been relaxed

 If you attend a face to face course inside a building:

-- You will no longer need to wear a mask once you are seated, but as as always the choice is yours!
+- You will no longer need to wear a mask but as as always the choice is yours!

 - We will ask you some questions about contact with others and whether you have any symptoms